 Fresh apricots contain a small amount of oxalates.
 Individuals with a history of calcium oxalate-containing kidney stones should not consume too much of this fruit.

-Whereas dried apricots contain sulfur-containing compounds such as sulfur dioxide.
-These compounds may cause adverse reactions in people who suffer from asthma.
+Non-organic dried apricots contain sulfur-containing compounds such as sulfur dioxide.
+These compounds may cause adverse reactions in asthma sufferers and should be avoided.